Retirement Guide

 Cons

-- Language barrier — Vietnamese is tonal and difficult; English limited outside cities
+- Severe language barrier — Vietnamese is extremely difficult; very little English spoken outside tourist areas

 Is Vietnam Right for You?